 The reduction in revenues as the result of COVID-19 has significantly adversely affected our liquidity.
-We are responding with measures to increase our cash position, including the suspension of dividends and share repurchases under the Share Repurchase Program (the "Share Repurchase Program"), borrowing under our existing revolving credit facility, implementation of cost savings measures, and the completion of debt offerings.
+As previously disclosed, we responded with measures to increase our cash position, including the suspension of dividends and share repurchases under the Share Repurchase Program (the "Share Repurchase Program"), borrowing under our existing revolving credit facility, implementation of cost savings measures, and the completion of debt offerings.
 Given the magnitude of travel decline and the unknown duration of the COVID-19 impact, we will continue to monitor travel activity and take additional steps should we determine they are necessary.

 We believe that approximately two-thirds of our cost structure is adjustable in the near-term, comprised largely of incentive expenses that decline proportionally with bookings and including other variable expenses that are subject to the cost savings measures described below.
 Given the uncertainties surrounding the duration and effects of COVID-19 on transaction volumes in the global travel industry, particularly air travel transaction volumes, including from airlines' insolvency or suspension of service or aircraft groundings, we cannot provide assurance that the assumptions used to estimate our liquidity requirements will be accurate.
 However, based on our assumptions and estimates with respect to our financial condition, we believe that we have resources to sufficiently fund our liquidity requirements over at least the next twelve months.
-We may supplement our current liquidity through debt or equity offerings to support future strategic investments, or to pay down debt.
+We may conduct debt or equity offerings to support future strategic investments, provide additional liquidity, or pay down debt; in addition, we are reviewing opportunities to refinance our outstanding debt and extend our debt maturity profile, including Term Loan A and our Revolver.